 But, what about the birds?

 Birds sometimes or oftentimes need additional encouragement to come back to a once life-threatening place.
 Luckily, some dedicated conservationists were scheming up a plan for the seabirds.
-In February 2018, Island Conservation, FWS, and Effective Environmental Restoration (EER) initiated a seabird “social attraction” project to encourage birds to return to the island.
+In February 2018, FWS, Effective Environmental Restoration (EER) and Island Conservation with support from the National Fish and Wildlife Foundation and National Geographic initiated a seabird “social attraction” project to encourage birds to return to the island.

 So how exactly do you invite seabirds back to an island they have learned to avoid?
 Humans already know this one well: you create the impression that others are already there having a good time.
 Social attraction involves placing visual cues such as decoys—that is, hand-crafted seabird models—and audio recordings of birdcalls in the habitat.
 Decoys and recordings have proven successful in the past, supporting the establishment of colonies in places where they’ve not been seen for years.